lxc/incus/doc/howto/network_bridge_firewalld.md

 ## Use another firewall

 Firewall rules added by other applications might interfere with the firewall rules that Incus adds.
-Therefore, if you use another firewall, you should disable Incus's firewall rules.
+Therefore, if you use another firewall, you should disable Incus' firewall rules.
 You must also configure your firewall to allow network traffic between the instances and the Incus bridge, so that the Incus instances can access the DHCP and DNS server that Incus runs on the host.

-See the following sections for instructions on how to disable Incus's firewall rules and how to properly configure `firewalld` and UFW, respectively.
+See the following sections for instructions on how to disable Incus' firewall rules and how to properly configure `firewalld` and UFW, respectively.

-### Disable Incus's firewall rules
+### Disable Incus' firewall rules

 Run the following commands to prevent Incus from setting firewall rules for a specific network bridge (for example, `incusbr0`):